akcano/copilot-collections/assets/instructions/documentation/documentation-not-rtd.instructions.md

 ## Small-edit rules for AI agents

+- Avoid describing tasks as "easy" or "simple".
 - Preserve existing link targets and code samples formatting.
 If you change any heading filename or path, update all relative links in `docs/` accordingly.
 - Do not change `docs/index.md` structure without updating the numeric Contents list — keep the order and paths in sync with files under `docs/`.
 - When adding a new page in one of the folders of `docs`, add a short entry in the landing page if there's a landing page in the folder (e.g., if adding a new how-to guide, update the landing page `docs/how-to/landing-page.md`).